OldSneerJaw/synctos/CONTRIBUTING.md

 Individual commits for an issue should reference the GitHub issue's ticket number in the commit message and provide a brief description of what has changed.
 For example:

 ```
-Issue #100: Allow test-helper module to initialize from document definitions
+Issue #199: Allow only date strings that can be parsed by Date.parse
 ```

 ### Testing

 Every change should include comprehensive test cases.
 There are two different categories for specifications/tests in the project:

 - Document definition configuration: Specifications for configuration elements that are defined in the `templates` directory are stored in the `test` directory.
 Document definitions that are to be referenced in such test cases should be stored in the `test/resources` directory.
 For example, the specifications for the `mustEqual` constraint are stored at `test/must-equal.spec.js` and the corresponding test document definitions are stored at `test/resources/must-equal-doc-definitions.js`.
-Be sure to make use of the built-in test-helper module to simplify test cases wherever possible.
+Be sure to make use of the built-in test-fixture-maker module to simplify test cases wherever possible.
 See the synctos [Testing](https://github.com/Kashoo/synctos/blob/master/README.md#testing) documentation for more info.
 - Node.js supporting code: Specifications for Node.js code that is defined in the `src` directory are stored alongside the corresponding source code files in the `src` directory.
 Except in special cases, the specifications file's name should match that of the file under test.
 For example, the specifications for `src/loading/sync-function-loader.js` are stored at `src/loading/sync-function-loader.spec.js`.

 In either case, specification files must be denoted by the `.spec.js` filename suffix to be executed by the [Mocha](http://mochajs.org/) test runner.
 Test cases should use the [Chai](http://chaijs.com/) assertion library's [expect](http://chaijs.com/api/bdd/) assertion style.